 - Before your child can eat or drink, he or she may need to pass the air put into the colon during the procedure.
 Your child may need to walk around or lie on his or her left side to help move the air out.
 Once your child has passed gas and is able to drink, he or she can go home.

 - Your child may feel bloated or have stomach cramps.
 If tissue or growths were removed, your child may have a small amount of blood in his or her bowel movements for 1 to 2 days after the procedure.

 What are the risks of a colonoscopy?

 Your child may have bleeding or pain after the scope or growths are removed.
-He may have a slow heartbeat, decreased blood pressure, or increased sweating.
-He may have cramping, nausea, or vomiting after the procedure.
-The scope may make a hole in his colon.
-He may need surgery to repair the hole.
+He or she may have a slow heartbeat, decreased blood pressure, or increased sweating.
+He or she may have cramping, nausea, or vomiting after the procedure.
+The scope may make a hole in your child's colon.
+He or she may need surgery to repair the hole.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's healthcare providers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright Merative 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.

 Learn more about Colonoscopy

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.